-This glossary of terms has been developed to provide a user-friendly, yet comprehensive, collection of the most commonly used terms with regards to digital marketing communications.
-This glossary is not exhaustive and provides a snapshot of the terms in use at the time of writing.
+The following glossary of terms has been compiled to provide a user-friendly, yet comprehensive collection of the most commonly used terms with regards to online and digital marketing communications.
+This comes without prejudice to any definitions appearing in European or national legal texts that may exist or may be implemented or which appear in national self-regulatory codes.
+This glossary is also not exhaustive and provides only a snapshot of the terms in use at the time of writing.
+These suggested definitions are not binding to its Members, but are purely to inform and guide, if necessary.
+Sources are indicated in brackets.